FilipLukac/SeveSegmentsIOS_API/README.md

-TODO:

-Make handler for offline mode
+7Segments api for iOS clients